ccavanaugh/Max-Metal/README.md

 ## Small parts
 The *Idler Hub* is an optional design vs. using the Open Builds idler assembly.
 2 are required for each tower along with 2X 11 mm OD X 4 mm Wide x 5 mm ID bearings.
-The *Trick Truck Belt Spacer* is required to keep the belt parallel to the axis of travel if you are using the Trick Trick.
+The *Trick Truck Belt Spacer* is required to keep the belt parallel to the axis of travel if you are using Trick Trucks.

 These parts must be printed at 100% infill at 0.1 mm layer height.
 A larger layer height may create dimensional issues depending on the slicer used.